Put Your Arms Around Me (Texas song): Release and promotion

-In their native Scotland, "Put Your Arms Around Me" debuted at number six on the official Scottish Singles Charts.
-In the United Kingdom, it charted just within the UK Top 10 and number ten on the official UK Singles Charts, and remained in the UK Top 100 Singles Charts for a total of eight weeks.
-In France, it debuted at number sixty-seven, and spent a total of five weeks on the French Singles Charts, and on the European Hot 100 Singles, it debuted at number twenty-eight.

-During the week of 22 November 1997, "Put Your Arms Around Me" was the seventh best selling single of the week in the United Kingdom.

 Critical reception

 Andy Gill from The Independent remarked that "looming strings are carried on a slowed-down breakbeat" on songs such as "Put Your Arms Around Me".
 A reviewer from Music Week gave it four out of five, adding, "Sharleen Spiteri's voice has rarely sounded better than on this re-recorded version of the White On Blonde ballad which is likely to be championed on Chris Evans' Virgin Radio Breakfast Show."